 *Tentative date of the K4PB/Circles of Action Celebration

-During Circles, you’ll be working with a group of participants to learn about and take action on an issue that you are all passionate about within our theme for the year.
-This year, we’ll be choosing our overall theme with your help.
-K4PB is partnering with The Greater Boston Interfaith Organization (GBIO), a network that organizes people across faith communities to come together and advocate for change, successfully bringing thousands of people from all over the area together to successfully lobby for our communities.
-As a member of GBIO, Kids4Peace Boston is launching a Youth Listening Campaign, where young people from congregations all over the Boston area can share what issues are impacting them, and what issues they’re most passionate about.
-We’ll be picking our theme for the year based on these conversations, so check back here to find out what theme we end up choosing together!
+This year, our theme will be Mental Health & Access to Mental Health Care, and our theme came from all of you!
+This past spring, K4PB partnered with The Greater Boston Interfaith Organization (GBIO), a network that organizes people across faith communities to come together and advocate for change, successfully bringing thousands of people from all over the area together to successfully lobby for our communities.
+As a member of GBIO, Kids4Peace Boston held a Youth Listening Campaign, where young people from congregations all over the Boston area shared what issues are impacting them and what issues they’re most passionate about.
+Based on what the middle and high schoolers in the youth listening campaign told us, we’ve picked Mental Health & Access to Mental Health Care as our theme for the year- and GBIO has put it on their advocacy platform, too!

 Change doesn’t happen unless we work for it!
 In order to make a difference through your Circle, you should be prepared to commit to: